dirigible-io/dirigible-io.github.io/help/concepts_dynamic_applications.md

 {{ page.title }}
 ===

-We introduced the term *dynamic applications* as one that narrows the scope of the target applications, which can be created using
+We introduced the term *dynamic applications* as one that narrows the scope of the target applications that can be created using
 Eclipse Dirigible.
 The overall process of building dynamic applications lies on well-known and proved principles: